adilbekm/personal_budget/readme.txt

 -- Dowload application files from GitHub: https://github.com/adilbekm/personal_budget.git

--- Make sure your Vagrant box is congigured to listen on needed port (8000) Check file VagrantFile for network configuration of your Vagrant box.
+-- Make sure your Vagrant box is congigured to listen on port 8000.
+   Check file VagrantFile for network configuration of your Vagrant box.

 -- run Vagrant and open console with commands: